Projeciler/Windows-Notes/README.md

 # Windows Notes
 This is my first README.md book that written with my own sentences.
-Maybe I use to written with AI but none of the information without at least one reference.
+Maybe I use to written with AI but none of the information without at least one reference and none of the sentence is not re-written with my own words.

 **NOTE:** This book is under construction.